nussjustin/feature/README.md

 }
 ```

-Both the global function and the method take zero or more strategies.
-If no strategies are given, all flags are
+Both the global function and the method take one or more strategies.
+If all strategies are nil, checking a `Flag` will
+only use the default `Decision` set via `Config.Default`, which defaults to `Disabled`.

-disabled.
-Otherwise, the strategies are checked in order until one returns a final decision.
+Otherwise, all non-nil strategies are checked in order until one returns a final decision.

 The `Strategy` interface is defined as follows: